 Indigenous/Indigenous Populations: The original inhabitants of an area.

 Infrastructure: The systems and facilities that are necessary for a community to function, such as roads, transfer stations, and power lines.
 The parts of this infrastructure that are maintained by local governments are often called public works.
-Judge of Probate: A county official, elected by voters of a county, who performs the judicial business of probate court.

 - J -